ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/monday/Intro2CLI.md

 Since we have sine one way to redirect the output of a command to a file, there is another related method, by using **>>**.
 The difference between these two ways is that: **>** takes the standard ouput and write into a file.
 If the file already exist, it will overwrite the original content.
 While **>>** will take the standard output and append it into the file.

+A third way of creating a file is to use the command ***echo***. ***echo*** is a built-in command in the ***bash*** shell that writes its arguments to standard output.
+One may redirect the output to a file, in turn creating a file.
+For example, the command below writes ***Hello World!*** on the screen.

+   echo "Hello World!"

+If we redirect the output to a file "hello-world.txt", then we will have a file that is called "hello-world.txt" and have the sentence ***Hello World!*** as the content.

+   echo "Hello World!" > hello-world.txt

 Now that we have learned how to create a file, the next step is to learn a few commands that will alow us to manipulate a file.

+---

 **7\.** Commands to look at a file